matthieugomez/StringDistances.jl/README.md

 		#> 0.8125
 		```
 	- General words (like "bank", "company") may appear in one string but no the other.
 One solution is to abbreviate these common names to diminish their importance (ie "bank" -> "bk", "company" -> "co").
 Another solution is to use the `Overlap` distance, which compares common qgrams to the length of the shorter strings.
 Another solution is to use the `Partial` or `TokenSet` modifiers.

+	`TokenMax(RatcliffObershelp())`, corresponding to the `WRatio` function in the Python library `fuzzywuzzy`, combines these two behaviors and may work best in this situation.

 - Standardize strings before comparing them (lowercase, punctuation, whitespaces, accents, abbreviations...)